zaro0508/admincentral-infra/README.md

 ```

 The above should setup resources for the account.
 Once the infrastructure for the account has been setup
-you can access and view the account using the AWS console[1].
+you can access and view the account using the [AWS console](https://AWS-account-ID-or-alias.signin.aws.amazon.com/console).

 *Note - This project depends on CF templates from other accounts.*